followmyutopia/devextreme-documentation/concepts/50 VS Integration/1 Design-Time Features/2 Set Device Settings.md

-Specify what device to use in the Design View by using the **Device Settings Toolbar**.
+﻿Specify what device to use in the Design View by using the **Device Settings Toolbar**.

 ![Toolbar](Content/images/doc/17_2/DevExtreme/DesignerToolbar.png)